 17.2 Employees shall receive ten-minute rest periods twice in a nine-hour shift, and three times for a shift of more than ten hours.
 Meal and rest periods may not be avoided or accrued for the purpose of obtaining time off or shortening the regular shift.
 If an employee reports to work as scheduled and was not notified that their hours had been changed, he or she shall receive two hours pay at the overtime rate.

-17.3 The District may, at its sole discretion, change an employee’s work schedule with thirty (30) days written notice to the affected employee.
+17.3 OC San may, at its sole discretion, change an employee’s work schedule with thirty (30) days written notice to the affected employee.

 ARTICLE 18. - CALL-BACK PAY

-18.1 When an employee is called back to work by District management without prior notice, and the employee has completed his or her normal work shift and left the work station, or when prior notice is given but the work begins on the same day at least three hours after completion of the regular shift, the employee shall receive a minimum of three hours of call back pay.
+18.1 When an employee is called back to work by OC San management without prior notice, and the employee has completed his or her normal work shift and left the work station, or when prior notice is given but the work begins on the same day at least three hours after completion of the regular shift, the employee shall receive a minimum of three hours of call back pay.
 The three hours minimum, whether or not actually worked, shall be paid at the rate of one and one half times the regular hourly rate.
 Employees who are called back a second time within a normal shift period are considered to be working for the duration of that shift.

 ARTICLE 19. - STANDBY PAY

 19.1 Standby is time during which an employee is not required to be at the work location or at the employee's residence but is required to be available for immediate return to work.
 Standby assignments shall first be made on a voluntary basis.
 A volunteer standby list shall be established by classification and job location.
 Standby assignments shall be made from the list of employees who are competent and experienced, in alphabetical order, on a rotating basis.
-In the event that no one volunteers, the District shall assign standby by job classification and work location from employees who are competent and experienced on a rotational basis.
+In the event that no one volunteers, OC San shall assign standby by job classification and work location from employees who are competent and experienced on a rotational basis.
 An employee placed on standby shall be compensated at the rate of five hundred (500) dollars per week, and shall receive Call Back pay when they are actually called to work.

 ARTICLE 20. – INSURANCE

-20.1 The District will provide healthcare and welfare insurance benefits.
+20.1 OC San will provide healthcare and welfare insurance benefits.

 20.2 All insurance coverage shall become effective on the first day of the month following date of hire, regardless of hire date.
 An open enrollment period shall be held annually.